 Whilst the answers for these questions can vary from bike to bike and part to part, in this article we will discuss the criteria and provide advice as best we can.
 We will also go into detail about each part of the bike and what you can expect in the way of longevity and maintenance from an e-bike.

 For the sake of the article we will look at your average urban/hybrid commuter style e-bike.
 With specialised bikes such as e-MTBs the results can vary wildly due to the more strenuous scenarios they are put through.
 We will also take a look at the mid-range common components for your average electric bike.

-If you need a breakdown of the best electric bike to get check this article out here.
+If you need a breakdown of the best electric bikes to get check this article.

 The most common question, and one of the most difficult to answer.
 Range is dependent on a number of things, the weight of the rider, the ebike motor, the weather, the terrain, the battery size and the colour socks you’re wearing.
 One of those is not true.

 In our experience a Bosch 500Wh battery will normally give between 50 and 60 miles per charge on average.
 We work this out when bikes are brought in for service.
 Our champion rider is getting 124 miles per charge (well done Ali W) and at the other end of the scale is a customer who rides offroad, in Turbo mode all the time, and gets an average of 24 miles per charge.

 Bosch have a very good mileage calculator thing, which is good fun to play with and very accurate: click here to see it

 A typical Lithium Ion battery will last for around 500 charge cycles before the capacity starts declining and you start to notice a difference in range.
 This is easily enough to last 3-5 years.
 We have customers riding bikes that are nearing 10,000 miles and the battery is still going strong!
 Eventually the battery will need charging more frequently and so the range goes down.
 It’s the same as with your mobile phone, computer, etc.